AY2122S1-CS2103T-W16-3/tp/docs/UserGuide.md

 Format: `add -l n/LESSON_NAME [c/LESSON_CAPACITY] [p/LESSON_PRICE] [r/LESSON_REMARK]`

 * The lesson name should only contain alphanumeric characters and spaces.
 * Duplicate lessons cannot be added.
 A lesson counts as a duplicate if it has the same lesson name as an existing lesson.
+Letter case is ignored when determining if two lesson names are the same.
 * If provided, the lesson's capacity must be a **positive integer** 1, 2, 3, …
 * If provided, the lesson's price must be a **non-negative number** with either 0 or 2 decimal places.
 Examples of a valid price are `80` and `85.50`.
 * If provided, the lesson's remark must only include **alphanumeric characters, forward slashes, hyphens and spaces**.